Ashvith/eight_puzzle_heurestic/README.md

 ### Warning: do not try using this code!!
-It is broken, and has will not work!!
+It is broken, and will not work!!
 ---
 # Simple 8 puzzle solver implementation in Ruby 💎